peterbarretto/strapi-search-multilingual/README.md

 - **Autocomplete Feature**: Search the titles for any entry in any collection using the autocomplete api.
 Specify the Title field for the collection in the config file and that field will be searched while using the autocomplete api.
 - **Customizable**: Fine-tune search fields, language preferences, and filters for your unique needs.
 - **Easy Integration**: Seamlessly integrates into your existing Strapi application with minimal setup.
+- **Easy Sync**: One button to sync all entries to the search collection.
 - **Optimized Performance**: Efficient querying for large datasets and multilingual content.
 - **Search Collection**: A search collection is created by the plugin which has the content that will be searched.
 The path to the search collection is
 ```bash